SimonSubokLee/ston-docs-son/admin/getting_started.rst

 .. _getting-started-os:

-Operating System
+Choosing the right operating system
 ====================================

+STON works on the 64-bit Linux(CentOS 6.2 or higher, Ubuntu 10.04 or higher), and does not require any particular package.
 Default OS installation is enough.
-STON works on the 64-bit Linux(CentOS 6.2 or higher, Ubuntu 10.04 or higher), and does not require any particular package.

 .. _getting-started-install: